dgabbe/rprofile.site/README.md

 multiple computers.
 The user profile, `.Rprofile`, is left available to use in your `$HOME` directory or your project's working directory.

-Review and edit `Rprofile.site` to set R's options to your preferences.
+Review and edit `.First()` in `Rprofile.site` to set R's options to your preferences.
 Jump to the [Installation](#installation).

 #### [13-Oct-2016](https://github.com/dgabbe/rprofile.site/commit/fc9527e31c365bb7add527c1eb06b22d64977c55) Changes
 * Added .First() to attach `devtools` package if installed and running interactively.
+* Attach `devtools` package if installed and interactive.
 * Attach `dgutils` package if installed.

 #### [25-Oct-2016](https://github.com/dgabbe/rprofile.site/commit/c57cadcb14c5ec8eeecb0664fa2c304687860790) Changes
-This release represents a refactoring of the code.
+* This release represents a refactoring of the code.
 The use of `local()`, suggests that R's lexical scoping rules are being twisted and bent.
 The purpose is to prevent the `base` environment from being modified, but that's `.First`'s purpose.
 All code moved into `.First`.

-Session details now displayed using message() for better control.
+* Session details now displayed using message() for better control.

-The bash prompt code was moved to the [wdprompt](https://github.com/dgabbe/wdprompt/) package.
+* The bash prompt code was moved to the [wdprompt](https://github.com/dgabbe/wdprompt/) package.
 It's optional and really shouldn't be cluttering up an initialization file.
 Started if it's installed.

 ### Installation